 I am healthy.
 Why should I be required to have health insurance?

-Santa Clara University requires all undergraduate students to carry health insurance.
+Santa Clara University requires all students taking two or more classes to have health insurance.
 Years of experience and demographic data have shown that students who fell ill and were unable to meet the costs of their medical needs often dropped out of the University.
 Requiring adequate coverage under a health insurance plan enables students to seek medical attention and treatment promptly, and complete their academic goals.

 I have my own insurance and do not want the school’s insurance.

 In order to make sure that you are not automatically enrolled into the school sponsored Aetna PPO insurance plan, you must complete the on-line waiver form with your own insurance information.
 This is required EVERY ACADEMIC YEAR.
 To access the waiver form, go to Information By Student Type and you will find the link under your student type.
 The deadline to complete the 2014/2015 waiver is June 21, 2014 for continuing students and August 21, 2014 for new incoming students.

 What are the start and end dates of the school-sponsored health insurance plan and hoe much does it cost?